Sustainable economic growth and financial inclusion

 As a bank, our main activities need to deliver returns not just for our shareholders but also to benefit our society more broadly.
 To us, sustainable economic growth means taking everyone with us on this journey, ensuring non-traditional businesses and those financially excluded have access to the right services and tools.

-We’ll do this by promoting financial inclusion for people and businesses, supporting the growth of Small and Medium Enterprises (SMEs) and social enterprises and considering the risks and opportunities of climate change in the way we do business.
+We’ll do this by promoting financial inclusion for people and businesses, supporting the growth of Small and Medium Enterprises (SMEs) and social enterprises in the way we do business.

 Our support of our vulnerable customers, helping small businesses grow and prosper through our ‘Breakthrough’ programme and advancing education through our universities scheme are just a few examples of our commitment to drive sustainable economic growth.

 We are proud to champion British businesses, from start-up to scale-up and beyond.

 Santander Breakthrough helps ambitious SMEs grow and prosper through a range of activities focused on building connections, gaining knowledge, finding and retaining talent, and accessing opportunities for international growth and finance.

 We realigned the Santander breakthrough support for SMEs with a focus on digital delivery, designed to provide beyond-banking support to businesses from start-up to growth.
 We launched Survive and Revive, a bank-wide proposition delivering a suite of resources to help SMEs manage the crisis.
 This support has evolved throughout the pandemic and will continue to do so throughout 2021.

 Reaching out calls to customers